UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 Note (for later): To avoid beating the game by placing cards and 'attacking face,' the opponent should have taunt cards (maybe called 'hazard' in that they need to be neutralized/attacked first).Spell card called 'water' could reduce the acid/base's concentration by a half, but it's bad safety practice to add water to an acid/base (you should add acids/bases to water), so it would have to be more like a trap card in that it affects the next acid/base card the other player plays.
 In the current system I have in my head, the damage and health of a card is the same, which seems odd in terms of card game, but normal in terms of chemistry.
 Frankly, I don't see it too much of a problem since it's an educational game, not an esports game.
 OR the cards have stats of 'moles' and 'liters'.
 When the card attacks another, the moles are subtracted and the liters are added.
 Only the molarity matters when attacking face, and it's up to the player to calculate the molarity of the cards.
 In short, card vs. card, moles matter in a reaction and card vs face, molarity matters for damage.

 *A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*
+This is a turn-based card game.
+The player plays against a bot and attempts to defeat the enemy by attacking it with cards they place down.
+These cards are either an acid or base.
+The cards contain stats of molarity and moles.
+Molarity is the damage done to the player if it attack a player directly.
+Moles is the card's health as well as the damage done to other cards.

 ## Influences (Brief)